DeFiCh/handbook/src/guides/guide_changi.md

 <img src="./screenshots/assets.png"  width="90%">

 > Note that for version v4.0.0-beta1 there are only Linux binaries.
-Future releases will be handing also OSX ans Windows binaries.
+Future releases will also be handing OSX and Windows binaries.

-Once you have downloaded the binaries extract then to your desired directory.
+Once you have downloaded the binaries extract them to your desired directory.
 You should see three files inside the bin folder:

 - `defid`: DeFiChain node
 - `defi-cli`: Command line interface to interact with the node